mcuntz/pyjams/docs/source/index.rst

        * - Function/module
          - Short description
        * - :func:`~pyjams.argmax`
-         - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
+         - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables
        * - :func:`~pyjams.argmin`
-         - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
+         - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables
        * - :func:`~pyjams.argsort`
-         - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
+         - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for
+           Python iterables
        * - :func:`~pyjams.closest`
-         - Index in array which entry is closest to a given number.
+         - Index in array which entry is closest to a given number

 .. _Isotopes: